 The value of awards under the 2021 OPP Absolute Component and 2021 OPP Relative Component will be calculated separately and will each be subject to an aggregate \$30,000,000 maximum award cap for all participants.
 The two components will be added together to determine the aggregate award size, which shall also be subject to the aggregate \$30,000,000 maximum award cap for all participants.
-In the event awards are earned under the 2021 OPP Absolute Component, but Vornado underperforms the Index by more than 200 basis points per annum over the Performance Period (800 basis points over the four years), the amount earned under the 2021 OPP Absolute Component will be reduced based on the degree by which the Index exceeds Vornado's TSR with the maximum payout being 50% under the 2021 OPP Relative Component.
-In the event awards are earned under the 2021 OPP Relative Component will be reduced on a ratable sliding scale based on Vornado's absolute TSR performance, with the maximum payout being 50% under the 2021 OPP Relative Component in the event Vornado's TSR during the four-year measurement period is 0% or negative.
+In the event awards are earned under the 2021 OPP Absolute Component, but Vornado underperforms the Index by more than 200 basis points per annum over the Performance Period (800 basis points over the four years), the amount earned under the 2021 OPP Absolute Component will be reduced based on the degree by which the Index exceeds Vornado's TSR with the maximum payout being 50% under the 2021 OPP Relative Component, but Vornado fails to achieve a TSR of at least 2% per annum, awards earned under the 2021 OPP Relative Component will be reduced on a ratable sliding scale based on Vornado's absolute TSR performance, with the maximum payout being 50% under the 2021 OPP Relative Component in the event Vornado's TSR during the four-year measurement period is 0% or negative.
 If the designated performance objectives are achieved, awards earned under 2021 OPP will vest 50% in year four and 50% in year five.
 In addition, all of Vornado's senior executives are required to hold any earned and vested awards for one year following each such vesting date.
-Dividends on awards granted under the 2021 OPP accrue during the four-year performance objectives.
+Dividends on awards granted under the 2021 OPP accrue during the four-year performance period and are paid to participants if awards are ultimately earned based on the achievement of the designated performance objectives.